gerritnowald/budget_book/README.md

 ## analyzing stock portfolio performance

 It is also possible to analyze stock portfolio performance.
-However, it is not very stable due to yahoo finance and a professional solution such as https://www.portfolio-performance.info/en/ is recommmended.
+However, it is not very stable due to yahoo finance and a professional solution such as https://www.portfolio-performance.info/en/ is recommended.

 As an example, see:
 https://github.com/gerritnowald/budget_book/blob/main/stocks/calculate_shares.ipynb